avinashlahel/learngit/readme.txt

-This is an initial commit
+This is an initial commit; Making a small change Adding a new line